cloudflare/cloudflare-docs/products/workers/src/content/runtime-apis/html-rewriter.md

 - <Code>getAttribute(name<ParamType>string</ParamType>)</Code> <Type>string | null</Type>

-  - Returns the value for a given attribute name on the element, or `null` if it isn’t found.
+  - Returns the value for a given attribute name on the element, or `null` if it is not found.

 - <Code>hasAttribute(name<ParamType>string</ParamType>)</Code> <Type>boolean</Type>